rkwong43/Toh/docs/README.md

 ![A screenshot of the game's Classic Survival](page images/screenshot3.png?raw=true "Title") _Screenshot from the game's Survival Mode: Classic._

+**CONTROLS:** WASD or arrow keys to navigate or move.
+Space to select or fire.
+Esc to pause or go back a menu.

 Personal project using self-taught Python and the Pygame library.
 Is currently under development.
   * Features decoupled views, models, controllers, and logic for behavior of enemies.
   * Has a collision detection algorithm for detecting when projectiles and ships intersect.